tsilva/curriculum-vitae/README.md

 - **Platforms:** Web
 - **Technologies:** React, PHP, WebRTC, Dyte

-The Live Class platform was a tool that enabled educators to conduct interactive coding classes with students.
-The platform integrated with Tynker tools such as the Block IDE and  Tynker course content allowing teachers to seamlessly transition between live instruction and interactive coding exercises.
+The Live Class platform enabled educators to conduct interactive coding lessons, seamlessly integrating with Tynker's Block IDE and course content, allowing teachers to switch smoothly between live instruction and coding exercises.

-This requirement surfaced with the need to create a new product offering where we sold small course packages bundled with a number of scheduled lessons where an actual teacher would assist the student with that content.
+The platform was created to support a new product offering that bundled small course packages with scheduled lessons, where students could receive real-time help from a teacher.

-My role was to quickly identify what the requirements for such an experience was, architect a solution and implement the full stack, backend and frontend as fast as possible.
+My role involved quickly defining the requirements, architecting the solution, and implementing both the backend and frontend in a short time frame.

-The solution was deployed on schedule, with just a few minor hiccups mostly related to the video conferencing solution we integrated and a few cases of PEBKAC (Problem Exists Between Keyboard And Chair).
+The platform was deployed on schedule with only minor issues, mostly related to the video conferencing integration and a few cases of user error, rather than system bugs.

 ---